rpmartin/Rinstall/README.md

 ### Testing instructions:

 Top left corner of Rstudio, click on `File` then `New File` then `R Markdown` and then hit `Ok`.
 If you get a message saying you need to install packages, choose yes.
-It will ask you what to call the file, and what sort of output you want: choose pdf.
-Next a  `hello world` Rmarkdown file should open.
+It will ask you what sort of output you want: choose pdf.
+A `hello world` Rmarkdown file should open.

 Find the `knit` button (there is an icon of a ball of yarn with a needle sticking out of it) and click it.
 Rstudio will ask what your Rmarkdown file should be named and where to save it.
-Once you are done that a new window should open with the knitted html output of your `hello world` Rmarkdown file.
-Unfortunately BrightSpace (BS) can't deal with html files, it strips all images (plots) out of the file.
-As a result, we need to create .pdf files.
+Once you are done that a new window should open with the knitted pdf output of your `hello world` Rmarkdown file.

-In your Rmd file find the line at the top that says

-    output: html_document

-and change it to:

-    output: pdf_document

-Click the `knit` button again.
-This should create a pdf version of your `hello world` file.
-If this worked, you are ready to go!
-If this fails for whatever reason, a work around is to change

-output: html_document

-to:

-output: word_document

-As you probably guessed, this produces a (relatively ugly) word document, but it gets the job done.

 ## The hard way: